frangelbarrera/osint-agent-skills/README.md

 `osint-agent-skills` solves this by codifying the operating rules that a senior analyst would otherwise enforce through peer review.
 The system prompt is brutally explicit about anti-hallucination.
 The pivot playbooks tell the agent exactly what to do when it finds an email, a domain, a phone number, a cryptocurrency wallet, or a photograph.
 The ethics framework defines what is in-bounds by jurisdiction.
 The report templates enforce source citation and confidence labeling.

-The result: when you ask an agent that has consumed this knowledge base "investigate the domain `example.com`", you get a structured intelligence report with cited sources, performed pivots, and explicit limitations —” not a stream of plausible-sounding prose.
+The result: when you ask an agent that has consumed this knowledge base investigate the domain `example.com`", you get a structured intelligence report with cited sources, performed pivots, and explicit limitations —” not a stream of plausible-sounding prose.

 ---